Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 * Continuous attributes: Median statistic is used to impute missing data.

 ###<a name="ml"></a>Applying machine learning techniques for regression problem and evaluation
-Python open source program "Orange Data Mining" is used to perform process of building and learning machine learning  models (Orange/EBay Orange workflow.ows contains flow that can be imported in Orange program to perform predictions).
+Python open source program "Orange Data Mining" is used to perform process of building and learning machine learning  models (in folder OrangeWorkflow, file EBay_workflow.ows can be imported in Orange program to perform predictions).
 Models that are learned and evalueted are:
 * Linear regression with L1 regularization (lambda=0.3)
 * Linear regression with L2 regularization (lambda=0.3)
 * CART - Classification And Regression Tree

 Evaluation metrics are: Root Mean Square Error and Mean Apsolute Error.
+Dataset contains 32550 laptops.

 Whole flow, models and values of evaluation metrics can be seen in a picture below.
 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/Orange workflow.png)
-*Evaluation is performed using Cross validation with 5 folds*
+*Evaluation is performed using Cross validation with 5 folds.*

 ##<a name="ack"></a>Acknowledgements
 The project was developed as part of the project assignment for the course <a href="http://is.fon.rs">Intelligent Systems</a> at the <a href="http://fon.rs">Faculty of Organizational Sciences</a>, University of Belgrade, Serbia.